willbeaufoy/portfolio-tracker/README.md

 `npm test`

-## Code editor
+### Code editor

 If you have no strong editor preference then use VS Code, and make sure the following extensions are installed:

-Django, ESLint, markdownlint, Prettier, Python and Python-autopep8.
+- Django
+- ESLint
+- markdownlint
+- Prettier
+- Python
+- Python-autopep8
+- TypeScript Import Sorter

 These provide linting and code formatting so the project has a consistent style.
-Also make sure the 'format on save' setting is on.
+The file `.vscode/settings.json` ensures they are configured correctly.
 If you want to use another editor you'll need to make sure it can apply the same formatting rules.

 ## Code committing process